Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 In the basement space of Time Tunnel Strawberry Farm is this curious museum of 8 galleries with 1000+ items that were common in Malaysia years ago.

-Time Tunnel Museum In Cameron Highlands – photo credits to shrekinah (Instagram)
+Inside The Time Tunnel Museum In Cameron Highlands

-They are actually the private collection of a Cameron Highlands local, Mr See Kok Shan.
+They are the private collection of a Cameron Highlands local, Mr See Kok Shan.

 Stalls sell vegetables and fruit, spices, household stuff, street food, souvenirs like handicrafts, tea and honey, clothes, and accessories!